Nexmo/nexmo-developer/_documentation/en/getting-started/overview.md

 ### OpenAPI

-Each of our APIs has its own [Open API specification](/api).
+Each of our APIs has its own [OpenAPI specification](/api).
 You can read more about OpenAPI in our [documentation](/concepts/guides/openapi).
 Our specifications conform to OpenAPI specification version 3, also known as OAS3.

 ## Using a Server SDK